SchistoDan/sample-processing/README.md

-Collection of scripts for processing BOLD-downloaded sample metadata, collects other useful sample-related information, and generates input files for downstream processes ([uploading trimmed reads to ENA](https://github.com/bge-barcoding/ena-read-upload), input into [skim2mito](https://github.com/o-william-white/skim2mito) and [MGE](https://github.com/bge-barcoding/MitoGeneExtractor-BGE), and [requesting taxid creation from ENA](https://github.com/bge-barcoding/ena-taxid-creation)).
-Written by Ben Price and Dan Parsons @ NHMUK.
+Collection of scripts for processing and parsing necessary BOLD-downloaded sample metadata, and generating input files for downstream processes (e.g. ([uploading trimmed reads to ENA](https://github.com/bge-barcoding/ena-read-upload), input into [skim2mito](https://github.com/o-william-white/skim2mito) and [MGE](https://github.com/bge-barcoding/MitoGeneExtractor-BGE), and [requesting taxid creation from ENA](https://github.com/bge-barcoding/ena-taxid-creation))).
+- Written by Ben Price and Dan Parsons @ NHMUK.
 - For help, see usage information and docstrings within each script.

 ## 1_combine_tsv.py ##